 At the base level we should add diversity to our work, photography or illustrations.
 It is our job as designers to bring visual identities to businesses.
 We are responsible for the lens in which companies [large or small] provide the masses.

-We need to ask: if clients are not open to include those who are marginalized, should we accept the work?
-Some marginalized groups include: BIPOC [Black, Indigenous People of Colour], Latin, Asian, Jewish, Trans, Non-Binary.
-As well as those discriminated based on their religion, class, gender, sexuality, body size, age and disability.
+We need to ask: if clients are not open to include those who are under-represented, should we accept the work?
+Some of these groups include: BIPOC [Black, Indigenous People of Colour], Latin, Asian, Jewish, 2SLGBTQIA+ and Queer.
+As well as those discriminated against based on their religion, class, gender, sexuality, body size, age, and disability.

 We all have privilege.
 Diverse design is good.
 But working on projects for a community we are not part of is wrong.
 True support lies in our ability to move aside and give the opportunity to others.
 But how do we know when to decline work?

 We must question the intent of a project.
-Whether it be one of our own creation or requested by a client.
+Whether it be one of our own creations or requested by a client.
 The following are a few internal questions to ask.
-Please note I've use these throughout the years.
+Please note I've used these throughout the years.
 It is only a suggested place to begin.
 Research every project and the community it intends to represent.